evanpeikon/scRNA_prediction/README.md

 ## 🧬 Building A Machine Learning Model To Predict Gene Expression
 ### Data Preperation
-First, we'll want to convert out AnnData object named ```adata_transposed``` into a DataFrame, which is the preffered data structure for many of the downstream analyses and processes we'll be performing.
+Before we can begin building a model to predict gene expression levels we'll need to convert our AnnData object named ```adata_transposed``` into a DataFrame, which is the preffered data structure for many of the downstream analyses and processes we'll be performing.

 ```python
 # Convert expression matrix (adata_transposed.X) to a DataFrame using adata_transposed.obs_names as row labels (cell names) and adata_transposed.var_names as column labels (gene names)
 df = pd.DataFrame(adata_transposed.X, index=adata_transposed.obs_names, columns=adata_transposed.var_names)
 ```

 After the above process, we now have a DataFrame with 2876 rows, representing individual cells, and 2,000 columns with one for each gene in our dataset.
 Now, before evaluating different machine learning models on our dataset, we need to split our dataset in inputs and outputs.
-In this case, our inputs will be the first 1,950 genes in our dataset's expression levels/
+In this case, the input for our model will be the first 1,950 genes in the dataset and their associated expression levels for each cell.

 ```python
 # first 1,950 genes as inputs to model